 Whether our collective, global ESG efforts fall by the wayside as troubles deepen – or whether crisis provides the spur towards a more sustainable society – is all up for grabs at the moment.
 Every action matters.
 For us, the Quest for the ‘S’ of ESG, is an initiative that cannot be disentangled from our quest for environmental sustainability.

-Our report will drop in November, and you can join us for a presentation of the insights and debate with key industry leaders on 24 November, by registering here.
+Join us for a presentation of the insights and debate with key industry leaders on 24 November by registering here.

 Climate change Community Innovation and Investment Local government & public services Social action Social innovation Systems change Posted on: 19 October 2022 Authors: Helen Goulden OBE,